maialenz/WetPaws/README.md

 ### Features left to implement

 - Gallery slideshow : due to the lack of knowledge on JavaScript and jQuery and the short time frame for the project to be done, I decided to leave the Gallery slideshow feature out for the time being.
 The gallery slideshow would be incorporated once I had a wider customer directory and longer period to implement this feature.
-In the first release the small gallery will consist on small selection of responsive pictures, but they won't be clickable
+In the first release the small gallery will consist on small selection of responsive pictures, but they won't be clickable.

 - Booking calendar: I decided to leave the calendar for booking preference out because I do not have the skills required to implement this feature.

 - Live chat: in a future I would like to add a section to be able to chat directly with the sitter/owner to ask questions instead of filling a form every time.
 I leave this feature out due to lack of current skills.

 - Submit button: linked to a modal or an external page giving the user feedback about their submitted form.
 Unfortunatelly, due to the issues I had with an ERROR 501 (see Bugs section on [TESTING.md](testing.md) for more information about this), I had to make the decission of leaving this feature outside the scope for the first release and focus on the rest of the features and their responsiveness.

+- Original pictures: due to the low quality but very heavy pictures taken by me, I had to change most pictures to ones taken from unsplash to improve performance of the site.
+In a future, all pictures on the gallery would be originals and taken of dogs under our care and services.

 ---